d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 ### 3.3 Longitudinal one-way forms

-For one-dimensional propagation along the direction of motion, let the system move at speed $v$ through connection space and let $L$ denote the relevant longitudinal separation.
+For one-dimensional propagation along the direction of motion, let the system move at speed $v$ relative to the transport structure and let $L$ denote the relevant longitudinal separation.
 Then

 $$
 \Delta t_{\rightarrow}=\frac{L}{c-v},